 The grant writing workshop is open to faculty, research scientists, and postdocs.
 Applications accepted now for Summer 2023.

-The IPR Grant Writing Group is led by IPR Faculty Lead Maria Gallo.
+The workshop is led by IPR Faculty Lead Maria Gallo.
 Dr. Gallo has experience in NIH grant writing and routinely serves on ad-hoc NIH and CDC review panels.
-She taught a two-semester doctoral seminar on grant writing in the College of Public Health for the past three years.
+She has previously taught a two-semester doctoral seminar on grant writing in the College of Public Health.
 She is assisted by IPR Senior Grants Specialist Jill Morris.
-Ms. Morris has been IPR’s grant manager for 10 years.
+Ms. Morris has been IPR’s grant manager for 12 years.
 She brings experience in grant writing (multiple trainings and workshops) as well as proposal preparation.

 Workshop participants will be invited to take advantage of two other IPR services: (i) IPR is prepared to cover the consultant fee (typically $500) for review of a draft application; (ii) Grants Manager Morris is available to provide hands-on administrative support to those submitting applications.

 Those interested in participating can apply online or contact Senior Grants Manager Jill Morris (firstname.lastname@example.org) with any questions.
 Applicants will be notified in early May.